sprengholz/ols.js/README.md

 ```javascript
 const result = new ols(X, y);
 ```
-Afterwards you can access the results by calling the respective functions for beta estimates, standard errors, t- and p-values as well as the coefficient of determination.
+Afterwards you can access the results by calling the respective functions for beta estimates, standard errors, t- and p-values as well as the coefficient of determination:
 ```javascript
 //each returning an array of numbers
 betaEstimates = result.getBetaEstimates();